Sharon Tighe is a graduate of our BSc (Honours) Degree in Digital Technology, Design and Innovation programme.

 I learned so much.
 On the technical side, I expanded my existing skillset a great deal.
 There have been countless changing trends in the digital sector in recent years, and because I am curious and interested in the area by nature, I have kept up-to-date but often solely from a single point of view - that of a consumer of digital or a marketing professional.
-Within this course I learned more about understanding that total communications system and the importance of collaboration between an entire digital team.
-Even though I was focused on the Project Management & Digital Business side of the project, I had to cover elements of coding & design as part of the degree programme and I loved it.
+Within this course, I learned more about understanding that total communications system and the importance of collaboration between an entire digital team.
+Even though I was focused on the Project Management & Digital Business side of the project, I had to cover elements of coding and design as part of the degree programme and I loved it.
 It was fascinating and it brought a deeper understanding to what I do in my profession, including the limitations and opportunities for experimentation in these fields.

 It was definitely a pro that the course was delivered online and it was one of the reasons that the course appealed to me so much.
 It meant I could fit the course into my life on my terms, around my family and employment.

 What I hadn't counted on was the level of commitment and self-discipline that completing a course online demands.
-Apart from a weekly live meet-up session, facilitated by one of the college lecturers, and occasional sessions on premise for meeting with groups, all lectures are online and released week by week.
+Apart from a weekly live meet-up session, facilitated by one of the academy lecturers, and occasional sessions on premise for meeting with groups, all lectures are online and released week by week.
 It's all too easy to let a week or two slide by, but if you do, the work piles up fast!
 I was working full-time for most of the course and I have kids so my weekends (and often the kitchen table) were taken over with Burndown charts and design documents.
 You really have to organise your workload and have a set time to be ‘in college.’

 Again, the opportunity to work with a real business or Industry Partner was a huge attraction of the course for me.
 At the Open Day, at the beginning of my course, I was amazed by the standard of work from the previous year’s graduates and the calibre of the Industry Partners they had worked with, including Aer Lingus & Make A Wish Foundation.